 - Upper Gastrointestinal

-Some patients may be admitted to this ward for the medical treatment of Ulcerative Colitis and Crohn’s disease
+Some patients may be admitted to this ward for the medical treatment of gastrointestinal illnesses such as inflammatory bowel disease

 Upper Gastrointestinal Procedures